react-cosmos/react-cosmos/NEXT.md

 }
 ```

-And if you use VS Code you can add the Cosmos config schema [in your user settings](https://code.visualstudio.com/docs/languages/json#_mapping-in-the-user-settings).
+And if you use VS Code you can map the Cosmos config schema globally by [extending your user settings](https://code.visualstudio.com/docs/languages/json#_mapping-in-the-user-settings).

 ```json
 "json.schemas": [